SEPTEMBER 28, 2016

-Notice is hereby given that the Governing Board of the Aromas-San Juan Unified School District, County of San Benito, State of California, will hold a public hearing at its regular Board meeting on October 14, 2015 at 6 p.m. in the Anzar High School Library located at 2000 San Juan Highway, San Juan Bautista, CA regarding the sufficiency of textbooks or instructional materials used in District schools.
+Notice is hereby given that the Governing Board of the Aromas-San Juan Unified School District, County of San Benito, State of California, will hold a public hearing at its regular Board meeting on September 28, 2016 at 6 p.m. in the San Juan School Library located at 100 Nyland Drive, San Juan Bautista, CA regarding the sufficiency of textbooks or instructional materials used in District schools.

 Saturday, October 11, 2014

 Aromas-San Juan Unified parents and families participated in a forum sponsored by Education Trust West, California PTA and Univision.
 The workshops that were conducted in Spanish covered parent engagement, Local Control Funding, Common Core Standards and how to prepare students for high school graduation and entrance into college.
 The article below recognizes the work of Aromas-San Juan Unified and our commitment to parent engagement.